backend-development/backend-development-textbook/source/ruby_commandline.md

 All of rubys basic data types are Classes.

-* Fixnum, Bignum, Float # are convert automatically to each other
+* Numeric, Integer, Fixnum, Bignum, Float # are converted automatically to each other
+* Ranges
 * String
 * true  # TrueClass
 * false # FalseClass